clsaiko/fylkir_powers/README.md

 Below are the powers that do not require the Supernatural Events game rule active.

 ### Church Doctrine
-After the Germanic reformation, an the law panel will allow the Fylkir to implement various church doctrines.
+After the Germanic reformation, the law panel will allow the Fylkir to implement various church doctrines.

-**Change Member Doctrines** - Excommunication, Claims, and Divorce.
+**Change Member Doctrines** - Excommunication and Divorce.
+Claims and Money.

 **Change War Doctrines** - Invasions and defensive religious war aid.